Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 * MySQL Workbench

-* R, Python, Julia, Matlab or whatever is used for the conversion scripts
+* R to run the conversion scripts (alternatively Python, Julia, Matlab ... could be used)

 and how to configure the data warehouse.